brain-power/Brain-Power-Amazon-Fidgetology/blog/README.md

 ![Webcam Stream Interface](attachments/screenshots/WebcamStreamButtonsCensored.png?raw=true "Webcam Stream Interface")

-For proper syncing, ensure that **Producer time stamps** are selected.
+To ensure proper syncing on the KVS console, select **Producer time stamps**.
 Within a few seconds delay, you should see your live webcam feed played back on the KVS console.

 ![Using Producer Timestamps](attachments/screenshots/ProducerTimestampExample.png?raw=true "Using Producer Timestamps")